neekhilsingh/doc-scanner-ocr/README.md

 C:\Program Files\Tesseract-OCR\tesseract.exe
 ```

-If Tesseract is not available through `PATH`, its location can be specified in Python:
+If Tesseract is not added to the system `PATH`, its location can be specified in Python:

 ```python
 pytesseract.pytesseract.tesseract_cmd = r"C:\Program Files\Tesseract-OCR\tesseract.exe"